liferay/liferay-docs/developer/reference/articles/tooling/liferay-upgrade-planner.markdown

 - *Click when complete:* marks the step as complete.
 This is only offered when the Upgrade Planner cannot provide automated assistance and, instead, only offers documentation to assist in completing the step manually.
-- *Restart:* marks the step as unfinished.
+- *Restart:* marks a completed step as unfinished.
 The step is performed again if automation is involved.
 - *Skip:* skips the step and jumps to the next step in the outline.

 ![Figure 2: You can preview the Upgrade Planner's automated updates before you perform them.](../../images/preview-upgrade-planner-changes.png)

 Great!
-You now have a general understanding of the Liferay Upgrade Planner's UI and how to get started.
+You now have a good understanding of the Liferay Upgrade Planner's UI and how to get started.
 Visit the
 [Data Upgrade](/docs/7-2/deploy/-/knowledge_base/d/upgrading-to-product-ver) and
 [Code Upgrade](/docs/7-2/tutorials/-/knowledge_base/t/upgrading-code-to-product-ver)
 sections for more information on those upgrade processes.